AdobeDocs/advertising.sv-SE/help/creative/creative-libraries/creative-attach-detach-bundles.md

 <!-- Edit all, including the metadata and title, plus the links within TOC and bundle-manage.md, once this feature is available.  -->

-Du kan koppla standardwebbdesigners till standardpaket för visning, standardvideoklipp till standardvideopaket och designers av dynamiska bildskärmar till dynamiska bildskärmspaket så att du kan lägga till dem i [annonsupplevelser](/help/creative/experiences/experience-about.md).
+Du kan koppla standardwebbdesigners till standardpaket för visning, standardvideoklipp till standardvideopaket, dynamiskt webbinnehåll till dynamiska bildskärmspaket och dynamiska videoprojekt till dynamiska videopaket så att du kan lägga till dem i [annonsupplevelser](/help/creative/experiences/experience-about.md).
 Varje paket kan bara innehålla en av varje kombination av \[kreativ storlek eller längd + språk\].

 <!--
 You can also detach a creative from a bundle to remove the association between the two, so that the creative is no longer used for experiences that target the bundle.
 Detaching a creative from the bundle doesn't delete the creative from the Creatives tab in your creative library.